cuckon/scratched/README.md

 <img src="./images/b.png" width="600" height="600">

-The original idea is based on Hang Li(悬挂鲤)'s article.
+The original idea is from Hang Li(悬挂鲤) and Ben Paschke.
 Here I implemented it using OSL and exposured some arts friendly parameters.

 # Parameters